June In The Vegie Patch + Greenhouse

 chooksingreenhouse

-It’s the chooks favourite time of year!
-They hit the greenhouse once the mustard greencrops (sown in April beneath the summer crops) are over their heads.
-I separate the chooks from crops (saladings, celery, beetroot, spinach, potatoes), by pegging birdnet to the overhead wires.
-They’ll have access here until August – weeding, bug hunting, fertilising and making compost for the summer greenhouse crops.
+I separate the chooks from greenhouse crops of saladings, celery, beetroot, spinach and potatoes, by pegging birdnet to the overhead wires.
+They’ll have access here until August – turning the greencrop into the soil, bug hunting, fertilising and making compost for the summer greenhouse crops.